-The major purpose of this program is to enable the participants to study and share the approaches of research/evidence-based policy formulation in education through making a feasible action and research plan (to be proposed in Knowledge Report and finalized in Final Report) for contributing to quality improvement of education.
+The major purpose of this program is to enable the participants to study and share the approaches of research/evidence-based policy formulation in education through making a feasible action and research plan (to be proposed in Knowledge Report and finalized in Final Report) for contributing to quality improvement of education in their countries.
+Recognizing the evolving dynamics of regional and global development cooperation, the program encourages participants to understand and adopt sustainable, context-sensitive strategies for building resilient educational systems.